 Retrieving the key that signed the message

 A nice feature of Enigmail is that it can import automatically the public key needed to verify a message.
-If you receive a message for which you don't have the sender's public key, simply click on the Import Public Key button in the status bar, and Enigmail will offer to download from a keyserver the key that was used for signing :
+If you receive a message for which you don't have the sender's public key, simply click on the Import Public Key button, and Enigmail will offer to download from a keyserver the key that was used for signing:

 Just click Ok and Enigmail will do that for you.
 The imported key will be added to your public keyring.